jeanbaptistemora/fluidattacks-universe2/docs/src/docs/development/setup/editor.md

 }
 ```

-These configurations are suggested, you can add the ones you want:
+These configurations are suggested; you can add the ones you want:

 ```json
 {